CodeCat-5/TETRIS-Game/README.md

 ---

 🙇‍♀️ Author
+This project was inspired by an tutorial from "Coder Space" but I modified parts of the code, added custom design elements, and used it as practice to build my own version as a beginner.

-Made with ❤️ by Codecat If you liked this project, feel free to ⭐️ it or give feedback!
+Made with ❤️ by Codecat

+If you liked this project, feel free to ⭐️ it or give feedback!